dlt-hub/dlt/docs/website/docs/intro.md

 while empowering senior professionals.

 ## Getting started with `dlt`
-1. Dive into our [Getting Started tutorial](getting-started.md) for a quick intro to the essentials of `dlt`.
+1. Dive into our [Getting started guide](getting-started.md) for a quick intro to the essentials of `dlt`.
 2. Play with the
 [Google Colab demo](https://colab.research.google.com/drive/1NfSB1DpwbbHX9_t5vlalBTf13utwpMGx?usp=sharing).
 This is the simplest way to see `dlt` in action.